 The word “solstice” is Latin for “Sun standing still”.
 Indeed, this is a day (December 21-22) for stillness and preparation.
 There are deep pagan roots to this powerful moment marking the beginning of winter in the northern hemisphere.
 We are asked to confront our greatest fears on this, the longest night of the year symbolically imitating the expression, “It’s always darkest before the dawn”.

 With the promise of longer days ahead, this time is celebrated as the return of the Sun.
 It is an invitation for major rebirth of the Self.
 There is maturity and a ripening from all that we have learned since the summer solstice.
-Share a free sample 2014 Day-By-Day Forecast.
-Look forward to 2014 with this forecast as your road map.
-Get a free one-week preview now!
+Share a free sample Self-Empowerment Guide.
+How did the planets shape you?
+Discover the shocking details with our Self-Empowerment Guide!

 This day also corresponds to the first day of the Sun in Capricorn -- the sign associated with our inner fears, demons, guilt and sense of responsibility.
 We often feel compelled to take a more somber and mature approach to life under the wise auspices of Capricorn’s guidance.
 But can we do this without becoming negative, cynical or pessimistic?